thuehn/Labbrick_Digital_Attenuator/README.md

 Additional information about each command can be found in the man page

 ## Example usage with a csv file
-For a better usage experience and understanding some .csv files are provided in the examples folder The provided files are in the format: first row = step time (to be specified as seconds, milliseconds or microseconds in command execution), second row = attenuation in dB.
+For a better user experience and understanding, some .csv files are provided in the examples folder.
+The provided files are in the format: first row = step time (to be specified as seconds, milliseconds or microseconds in command execution), second row = attenuation in dB.

 To read the attenuation.csv file continiously with milliseconds step time, you can use: